During a breast biopsy, a board certified physician draws a small tissue sample from the breast with a needle.

 A pathologist then examines the tissue for irregularities.

 The procedure, known as a core needle biopsy is an outpatient procedure.

 One in eight women will develop breast cancer during her lifetime.
 Roughly 85% of breast cancers occur in women with no family history of breast cancer.
 Early detection is key to a more positive prognosis and outcome.
 The biopsy is part of the detection process.

 Your doctor might request a breast biopsy if you or your doctor feels a lump in your breast.
 Also, your mammogram might show abnormal breast tissue that needs further examination.

-Roughly 80% of women who have a breast biopsy receive good news.
-A request for a breast biopsy doesn’t mean you have breast cancer.
+Roughly 80% of women who have a biopsy receive good news.
+A request for a biopsy doesn’t mean you have breast cancer.
 A biopsy is the best method to determine if the lump or cyst is harmless (benign), or cancerous (malignant).

 Biopsy procedures differ depending on individual scenarios, like the size of the anomaly or lump and where it is located on the breast.
 Premier Diagnostic Imaging performs ultrasound-guided vacuum assisted core needle biopsy procedures.